Fire Prevention Is Not a Once-a-Year Responsibility

-Please check out the following calendar of events for May that have local chapter events scheduled.
-If you would like like to attend, all you have to do is contact the local chapter for all the details.
+Please check out the following calendar of events for September, October and November that have chapter events scheduled.
+If you would like like to attend, please contact the local chapter for all the details.
 These are great opportunities to attend a neighboring chapter event and network with other ECF members.